GioGioWasTaken/Linux-Machine/Brain/Music/my_approach.md

 ###  Immersion(repertoire practice):

 Like I said before, this is where the real learning happens(from what I currently know about learning anything).
-Breaking pieaces that i want to play into smaller chunks, and minimizing my mistakes.
+Breaking pieces that i want to play into smaller chunks, and minimizing my mistakes.

 - In order to maximise a positive feedback loop (play correct and your muscles will get used to playing correct), it is essential that i stop before playing mistakes, that I play slow at first, prioritising accuracy over speed.
     * think of this like gradient descent.
 The cost function is stopping to play, and it tunes your muscles slowly to not repeat those movements which make you stop playing.